garrettn/garrettnay.com/content/blog/003-keep-all-your-octopress-plugins-in-one-place/index.md

 +++
-title = "Keep All Your Octopress Plugins in One Place" date = "2013-10-07T15:57:00-06:00" description = "Deploy your Octopress blog publicly to GitHub Pages and back it up privately to Bitbucket." categories = [ "Technical" ]
+title = "Keep All Your Octopress Plugins in One Place" date = "2013-10-07T15:57:00-06:00" description = "Git submodules can help you track your Octopress plugins." categories = [ "Technical" ] tags = [ "Git", "Octopress", "static site generators" ]
 +++

 Since I'm still getting this blog started and learning the ropes with Octopress,